Difference Between C Structures And C++ Structures - C++ Programming Tutorial

 Program:

-Let us take an example to illustrate the use of structure in C.
+Let's consider an example to demonstrate the importance of structure in the C programming language.

 Example